-Nederland QB Cunningham leads with toughness, attitude - Port Arthur News
+Nederland QB Rene Cunningham's strength shines through uncommon leadership - Port Arthur News

 After some time, the senior took the tape off and asked the coach to get put back in, where he went on to finish the game.

-“He couldn’t put pressure on it at halftime,” Barrow said of Cunningham’s ankle.
+“He couldn’t put pressure on it at halftime,” coach Monte Barrow said of Cunningham’s ankle.
 “He comes to us in the middle of the third quarter, takes the tape off and says he’s good.
-Knew what it looked like the next morning, so I knew he wasn’t feeling real good about it.
+I knew what it looked like the next morning, so I knew he wasn’t feeling real good about it.
 He put that aside and went out there for his brothers.
 That is not something that is natural.
 I think certain guys can summon that, and he is one of those guys.”

-Cunningham said that he plays for his teammates.
+Cunningham said he plays for his teammates.

 Cunningham is a dual threat, who can beat teams with a strong arm or with his legs.

 “When he has the ball in his hands, he has a chance to make something happen,” Barrow said.
-“Whether it is with his arm or his legs, or his brain, he can make it happen.
+“Whether it is with his arm, his legs or his brain, he can make it happen.
 He has come a long way since not playing quarterback since middle school.
 He could go right back to receiver and play it.
 That is the kind of athlete he is.”

-Cunningham said if he was creating himself on a video game, his highest attributes would be his toughness and his arm strength, which he graded at 95 and 90, respectively.
+Cunningham said if he was creating himself on a video game, his highest attributes would be toughness and arm strength, which he graded at 95 and 90, respectively.

 “I’m a tough dude,” he said.